Rutgers organizations raise over $1,200 for refugee children in the Middle East

 According to Akat, the collaboration was effective, it made the planning process easier and it was a lot of fun.

-“We collabed with the Palestinian Club because we really wanted to combine cultures for a good purpose," she said.
+“We collabed with the Palestinian (Children's Relief Fund) because we really wanted to combine cultures for a good purpose," she said.

 The banquet’s proceeds are going to the national chapter of PCRF.
 According to their website, the PCRF is celebrating 25 years as a non-political, nonprofit organization dedicated to medical and humanitarian help to children in the Middle East.
 They have over 11 programs within their organization that target different specific causes, such as the Pediatric Cancer program in the Gaza Strip and the Syrian Children Relief Project.